 This post contains affiliate links.
 Please read my disclosures.

-Rice Flour is a delicate neutral tasting gluten-free flour which can be used to great effect in gluten-free baking.
+Rice Flour is a delicate neutral tasting gluten-free flour and is a common ingredient in gluten-free baking.
 It is also excellent when used as a crisp coating to pan-fried dishes or in pancakes.
-Here's all the information you need to use rice flour in your kitchen.
+Here's all the information you need to use rice flour as part of your gluten-free diet.

 Is rice flour gluten-free?